AndrewSav/test-vault/readme.md

 These are files needed to quickly set up a test instance of [Vault](https://www.vaultproject.io)/[Goldfish](https://github.com/Caiyeon/goldfish) in production mode (that is not in "Dev" mode).

+You will need to own a domain and be able to point this domain to the ip address of the machine you are running this setup on.

 It uses:

 - [Official Vault contailer](https://hub.docker.com/_/vault/)